larsiusprime/polymod/docs/docs/dependencies.markdown

 ## THIS PROPOSAL IS WIP

 A mod may have dependencies on other mods.
-Through proper configuration, Polymod can sure that any dependencies are loaded before the mod is loaded, and that the proper versions are used.
+Through proper configuration, Polymod can ensure that any dependencies are loaded before the mod is loaded, and that the proper versions are used.

 ## Configuring Mod Dependencies